signothecat/zshsnake/README.md

 ### How can I uninstall zshsnake?

-If you cloned the repository locally, simply delete the `zshsnake` folder with:
+If you cloned the repository locally, simply delete the `zshsnake` folder.

 ```zsh
 rm -rf zshsnake
 ```

-If you installed it globally by copying to `/usr/local/bin`, remove it with:
+If you installed it globally by copying to `/usr/local/bin`, remove it.

 ```zsh
 sudo rm /usr/local/bin/zshsnake